 “You make it sound like that’s a bad thing…” Pennie said apprehensively.

-“We need to be prepared,” Ray stated.
+“We need to be prepared,” Ray stated, chucking the book on the table.
 “We have such rotten luck that the next thing we know the Dark Oviri himself will jump out of the sky and attack us.”

 “Please don’t say things like that,” Pennie said.

 “No joke!”
 Lynx growled, snatching the book from in front of Ray.
 “You are like a serious bad luck magnet!
 Don’t go jinxing things for us!”

 “Would you kindly give that back and I’m not some kind of jinx!”
 Ray snarled through his teeth.

 “Really…?”
 Lynx began to tease before turning his attention to the book in his hands.